Arcadia-Science/ProteinCartography/README.md

     - When all hit proteins are highly similar, this can result in artefactually steep cutoffs in TM-score in the visualization.

 8. Perform dimensionality reduction and clustering on the similarity matrix.
-    - By default, we perform 30-component PCA and pass this to both TSNE and UMAP for visualization.
+    - By default, we perform 30-component PCA prior to running both TSNE and UMAP for visualization.
     - For clustering, we use the defaults of [`scanpy`'s Leiden clustering implementation](https://scanpy.readthedocs.io/en/latest/generated/scanpy.tl.leiden.html#scanpy-tl-leiden).

 ### Data Analysis and Aggregation